dbursztynowski/5g-taskforce/open5gs/README.md

+## This the valid version for the SPIW lab.

-# Installing Open5GS and UERANSIM
+# Installing and operating Open5GS and UERANSIM

 ## Contents
 1. [Introduction](#introduction)